-- 1. Press the wall switch to raise the dome about 3" or more to allow the turbine fan to operate.
-(A built-in safety switch will not let the fan motor run unless the dome is partially open). - 2.
-The turbine fan will start automatically as the vent dome is raised and stop as the vent dome is lowered and closed.
-(Fan Speed knob up on the ventilator frame must be in a position other than 0-Off). - 3.
+1. Turn the Dome Crank Knob to raise the dome about 3" or more to allow the turbine fan to operate.
+(A built-in safety switch will not let the fan motor run unless the dome is partially open).

+- 2. The turbine fan will start automatically as the vent dome is raised and stop as the vent dome is lowered and closed.
+(Fan Speed knob must be in a position other than 0-Off). - 3.
 Turn the Fan Speed knob to the desired level (1-Low, 2-Med, 3-Hi). - 4.
 Open a window or door to provide airflow.
 Direction of airflow is determined by which window or door is opened.

 NOTE: For best results, close all other roof vents, windows, and doors, then open one (1) window the farthest distance from the roof ventilator.
-The fan speed selector allows you to control the amount of circulation you need at any time.
+The fan speed selector on the fan allows you to adjust the amount of circulation you need at any time.